Shardeum Documentation

 Shardeum JSON RPC Documentation

-1. Using Public RPC Endpoints - Recommended for most developers, and contributors
+1. Public RPC Endpoints: Recommended for most developers, dApp builders, and community contributors

-2. Running Your Own RPC Server - Recommended for exchanges, infrastructure providers, and advanced users
+2. Run Your Own RPC Server: Recommended for exchanges, infrastructure providers, and advanced users

 Using Public RPC Endpoints